farzonak0587/becoming-spiderman-CYOA/situations/inside-the-lab.md

+# Go meet up with your friends to attend the trip

 You decide to go on the trip to the lab, but you're feeling a mix of excitement and nerves.
 You’re really curious about the experiments they’re doing, but at the same time, you're kinda freaked out.
 It’s a lab with cutting-edge technology, and you don’t really know what to expect.
 As the bus heads toward Oscorp, you keep wondering, What if something goes wrong?